 I'm Kieran Segaloff, and I love telling stories.

-I saw my brother in a completely new light.
-He wasn’t just the goofy teenager who snuck me extra Halloween candy or the extroverted life of the party at my graduation.
+I saw my older brother in a completely new light.
+He was no longer the goofy teenager who snuck me extra Halloween candy or the extroverted life of the party at my college graduation.
 Seeing him and his partner together, surrounded by unfiltered, raw emotions, made me realize that wedding days transform us.
-We become someone new—a spouse, a partner in life.
+Even if you've been living together for years, something changes when you say ‘I do.’
+We shift just a little, stepping into something bigger than ourselves—a lifelong promise, a shared future, a new chapter in our love story.

 For me it also goes deeper.
 Throughout history, so many LGBTQ+ love stories have been lost or forced into silence.
 I refuse to let more fade away.
 My mission is to celebrate and document love in all its forms—regardless of sexuality, gender identity, race, faith, or ability.